aniketsingh15/stock-market-project/README.md

 ## Project Overview

-The goal of this project was to design and implement a real-time data pipeline that mimics a producer-consumer relationship using Apache Kafka.
+The goal of this project was to design and implement a real-time data pipeline that simulates a producer-consumer relationship using Apache Kafka.
 This pipeline processes stock market data, stores it in AWS S3, and extracts valuable insights using AWS Glue and Amazon Athena.

 ### Pipeline Workflow
 - **Stock Dataset (Kaggle):** A stock market dataset was used as the base input.